jethrojones/website/_notes/Should I learn to Code.md

 Those are not necessarily good qualities to have in a programmer.

 But then, I play with something like chatGPT and I can even connect it to my text editor and Terminal and I think, maybe I can do enough to get a proof of concept and then turn it over to someone more skilled.

+This is one of the challenges of [[learning]].
+What do we focus on?
+We only have limited time.